Last Updated on January 18, 2026 by Denise Leo

 What Health Problems Do Pomeranians Have?

-It is important to understand all dogs may experience health issues common to their breeds, including x breed dogs.
+It is essential to recognize that all dogs may experience health issues common to their breed, including those of the X breed.
 In the case of Pom dogs, the following are Pomeranian common health problems.

 Luxating Patella Pomeranian